duan-le/Moody/README.md

 ## What does the future hold?
 * Increasing features and functionality.
-* Add more languages
+* Add more languages.
-* To be able to analyze more emotions
+* To be able to analyze more emotions.
-* Dashboard
+* Dashboard.
-* Social Media
+* Social media.
 * Partnering with others to expand the project.